 One of the fastest ways to stand out in any real estate community is to put together unique information about your community.
 We talk a lot about content, and may even sound like a bit of a broken record, but the truth is that most Realtors aren't actually putting time into creating great content.
 They try to find shortcuts like auto-generated text and, at the end of the day, they aren't bringing new information to the table.

 Great content is informative, unique, and easy to read.
 It provides insight that readers wouldn't otherwise have and putting together that type of content takes effort.
 Imagine interviewing someone from a neighborhood you're writing about and asking them all about living there.
 Or doing hours of research to ensure the info is comprehensive.
 That's genuine effort.
 You can't fake it and, when you don't fake it, you're going to stand out from your competition.

 (PS: You can't fake it, but you can hire someone else to do the work...)

 3. Share your story, front & center

 Websites, by their very nature, are empty and unfeeling.
 But the people who run those websites all have stories.
 When you put those stories front and center, you give people the opportunity to see the person behind the website.
-It creates a connection with your audience and, if you they can relate to your values or story, you'll stay in their mind.
-Feeling connected in particularly important to the current generation of first time buyers, who crave meaningful connection with the brands they promote.
+It creates a connection with your audience and, if they can relate to your values or story, you'll stay in their mind.
+Feeling connected is particularly important to the current generation of first-time buyers, who crave meaningful connection with the brands they promote.